kamboz04/streakMateBot/README.md

 # streakMateBot
-a tel;egram bot to track your noFap streaks in a engaging manner.
+a telegram bot to track your streaks.

+you can't build/quit a habit without tracking.
+You can improve in things that you track.